shreenarayan123/dialoqbase/README.md

 ## Sponsors 💖

-Dialoqbase nothing without the support of our wonderful sponsors.
+ChatBase nothing without the support of our wonderful sponsors.
 If you are interested in becoming a sponsor, please visit the [sponsorship page](https://github.com/sponsors/n4ze3m).

 ### Wonderful Sponsors